dchristrf/toucan/README.md

 printf "language = \"nodejs\"\nrun = \"npm start:replit\"\n" > .replit
 ```

-This triggers an install of node16 as a dev dep to hackily use in replit
+`npm run start:replit` triggers an install of node16 as a dev dep to hackily use in replit